Kommandant Atanas Arconovich & Standard

 - Heroic Call - RNG 5.
 Target friendly Man-o-War warrior model/unit.
 If the model/unit is in range, it gains Tough.
 Models are not affected while out of formation.
 Heroic Call lasts for one round.

 - Relentless Tide [Man-o-War] - RNG 5.
 Target friendly Man-o-War model/unit.
 If the model/unit is in range, it gains Relentless Charge for one turn.
-(Relentless Charge - While advancing as part of a charge, a model with Relentless Charge gains Pathfinder.)
+(Relentless Charge - While advancing as part of a charge, this model gains Pathfinder.)

 - Unstoppable Fury [Man-o-War] - RNG 5.
 Target friendly Man-o-War model/unit.
 If the model/unit is in range, it gains Retaliatory Strike.
 Unstoppable Fury lasts for one round.
 (Retaliatory Strike - If this model is hit by a melee attack made by an enemy model during your opponent's turn, after that attack is resolved this model can immediately make one basic melee attack against that model.
 This model can make only one Retaliatory Strike per turn.)